marijani101/tzdata/README.md

 # tzdata
-list of areas to get data on tanzania (awesome-list)
+list of areas to get data on tanzania (awesome-list) (in progress)
+#### Current Status:
+using this readme as a data dump

+Contributions are welcome via pull requests

 ## community survey